ministryofjustice/analytical-platform-airflow-python-template/README.md

 ### Directory Purposes

 - **data/**: Store all data files here.
 This directory is gitignored to prevent accidentally committing data.
-Use subdirectories to organize by data stage (raw, processed, external).
+Use subdirectories to organise by data stage (raw, processed, external).
 - **models/**: Store trained models and model artifacts.
 Gitignored by default as models can be large.
 - **notebooks/**: Jupyter notebooks for exploration, analysis, and reporting.
 Name notebooks with numbers for ordering (e.g., `01-data-exploration.ipynb`).
 - **references/**: Documentation like data dictionaries, project briefs, or reference materials.
 - **reports/**: Generated outputs like HTML reports, PDFs, or presentations.
 Gitignored to avoid committing large files.
 - **src/**: Production-ready source code.
-Organize by function (data processing, features, models, visualization).
+Organise by function (data processing, features, models, visualization).
 - **tests/**: Automated tests following the three-tier structure (unit, integration, e2e).

 > [!TIP]
-> When starting a new project, create your module structure inside `src/` (e.g., `src/fraud_detection/`) to keep code organized and importable.
+> When starting a new project, create your module structure inside `src/` (e.g., `src/fraud_detection/`) to keep code organised and importable.

 ### Code Standards and Quality